Jimhasaburger/Jimhasaburger/README.md

 ## pinned:
 - youtube-chat-vm is a script that lets youtube chat use commands to use a virtualbox VM
 - BuildLogicSave is a documentation i made of Roblox build logic game's Legacy save (savestring) system.
-- reallyiron/Simple-Obs-Dvd-logoifyer OBS dvd bounce script of my friend.
 - Lua Minecraft server. does not go into world yet, because of some issues.
 - Craft.JS minecraft clone in js
-- Azwqxr/windows-sim windows 7 simulator i used to be working on.
+- textos: os i making
 ## cool snake animation:
 <img src="https://raw.githubusercontent.com/jimhasaburger/jimhasaburger/output/snake.svg" alt="Snake animation" />